Chamonix Day Hikes

 Full-day guided hike to Tré-les-Eaux

 This challenging, waterfall-rich day hike is less well-known than many and is all the more enjoyable for it.
-It takes around five hours.
+It takes around 7-8 hours.
 We’ll weave through the village of La Poya and through forests and past waterfalls such as Eau de Bérard.
 Beyond the Alpine chalets of Les Granges we’ll reach Tré-les-Eaux.
 A zig-zagging trail then takes us steeply up and down into the broad coombe beneath Buet mountain and between narrow, rockier tree-lined sections.
 This is a ‘there and back’ hike that almost feels like a loop with very different views of the Argentière and Tour glaciers and the Grands Montets and Drus taking centre stage on the way home.

 Get in touch